The history behind the Little Rock Nine

 ordered integration acts.
 At that time, the United States was a nation

 In Little Rock, nine courageous black students dared to challenge racial

 segregation in public schools by enrolling at the all-white Central High

-School, the “Little Rock Nine” became an integral part of the fight for
+School, and the “Little Rock Nine” became an integral part of the fight for

 History of the Little Rock Nine & Brown v.
 Board of Education

 In 1954, the Supreme Court's Brown v.
 Board of Education of Topeka